lucas0707/graphql-language-service/README.md

                     directory, or the current working directory, until a .graphqlrc is found or the root directory is found.
                                                                         [string]
-  -s, --schemaPath  a path to schema DSL file
+  -s, --schemaPath  A path to schema DSL file.
                                                                         [string]

 At least one command is required.